EricVoll/spot-mr-core/spot_tools_core/ReadMe.md

 # Launch files
 The launch file `viscon.launch` is an example of a launch file launching all required nodes for spot to be commanded relative to an ASA node.

+# ROS TCP Endpoint
+To communicate with Unity you will also have to install the [ros-tcp-endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) package.
+The `viscon.launch` launchfile already supports launching this node if wanted.
+It can be activated/deactivated using the `launch_tcp_node` argument.

+The IP address of the launched tcp endpoint can be configued by editing the `/spot_tools_core/config/ros_tcp_endpoint_params.yaml` file.